FragSoc/riskofrain2-docker/README.md

 `MAX_PLAYERS` | `4` | The maximum allowed number of players in the server

 If you need more fine-grained control over the server configuration, you can bind mount over the `/server.cfg` file in the container, overriding anything you set with the environment vars.

+#### Modding

+> **Note**: you must use one of the modloader-enabled build targets for mods.
+> See above.

+The container comes with one volume, `/plugins`, where you should place mod files (`.dll`s) in order to load them into the game.
+We suggest bind-mounting over this if you want to control your mods' directory structure yourself; it's symlinked as a subdirectory of the `BepInEx/plugins` directory in the root game folder.
+The game should recursively find mods in the folder.

+If you need even finer-grained control over your mod structure, mount over the `/ror2/BepInEx/plugins` folder inside the container

+> Note that **this will override the `enigmaticthunder` and `r2api` targets' content; it will be as if you used the `bepinex` target.
+> If you need those tools, either use those targets, or use this method and put them in the folder you've mounted in.

+See the [Risk of Rain 2 Modding Wiki](https://github.com/risk-of-thunder/R2Wiki/wiki) for more information.

 # Licensing